 The Last Word, an equal-parts cocktail comprising gin, green Chartreuse, maraschino liqueur, and lime juice, has inspired many spin-offs.
-Among the most noteworthy of those is the Naked & Famous, created by Joaquín Simó, most recently a partner in New York City’s now-shuttered Pouring Ribbons, during his time at Death & Co.
+Among the most noteworthy of those is the Naked & Famous, created by Joaquín Simó, most recently a partner in New York City’s now-closed Pouring Ribbons, during his time at Death & Co.

 “That cocktail has really ended up being my most popular creation, which I wouldn't have expected when I created it a decade ago,” says Simó.

 Echoing an oft-quoted statement about his drink’s inspirations, Simó says, “The Naked & Famous is indeed the bastard love child borne out of an illicit Oaxacan love affair between a classic Last Word and Sam Ross' Paper Plane cocktail.”

 It shares its equal-parts formula with both drinks, and an ingredient—lime juice and Aperol, respectively—with each.
 However, the Naked & Famous swaps the Last Word’s Green Chartreuse for the gentler, sweeter Yellow Chartreuse, and opts for an unexpected base spirit: mezcal.